cocopo-codes/cocopo-codes.github.io/index.md

 #### Welcome

-Thank you for visiting Coco's writing portfolio.
+Thank you for visiting Coco's portfolio.
 This is a curated list of Coco's written works from around the web, organized by topic.

 ## Software development